 Tuck Jump is a pro-level plyometric exercise.
 It helps jump higher and enhance athletic performance.

-Whether you’re a fitness enthusiast or an athlete if you want to level up your performance, include tuck jump in your workout regime.
+Whether you’re a fitness enthusiast or an athlete, if you want to level up your performance, include a tuck jump in your workout regime.

 62. Pike Jump

-Pike jump is a terrific exercise to burn calories because it requires you to use your legs, arms, back, and core muscles in order to jump.
+Pike jumping is a terrific exercise for burning calories because it requires you to use your legs, arms, back, and core muscles in order to jump.
 This will help you increase stamina and endurance as well as build muscle strength.
 However, it is more challenging than the tuck jump.

-How to: Standing tall with your feet together, Bring your feet in front of you as you jump high in the air.
+How to: Stand tall with your feet together, and bring your feet in front of you as you jump high in the air.
 Try to touch your feet with your hands if possible.
 Land safely and repeat.

 63. In and Out Abdominal Crunch